-Adding an Outbound Firewall
+6.2 Adding an Outbound Firewall

-In this scenario, Acme Company is running TCP/IP and IPX on the network.
-Acme wants to use Novell BorderManager 3.7 as an outbound firewall only, as shown in the following figure.
-Acme wants to be able to do the following:
+In this scenario, Company A is running TCP/IP on the network.
+Company A wants to use Novell BorderManager as an outbound firewall only, as shown in Figure 6-2 on page 95.
+Company A wants to be able to do the following: